marihirvi/warehelper/README.md

 The brief was to create a simple product listing app for warehouse workers:
 > Your client is a clothing brand that is looking for a simple web app to use in their warehouses.
 To do their work efficiently, the warehouse workers need a fast and simple listing page per product category, where they can check simple product and availability information from a single UI.

+The focus of the assignment was on creating an app that works with two non-optimal [legacy APIs](http://bad-api-assignment.reaktor.com/).
 My response to the brief is **WareHelper**, a React web app built with JavaScript.
-The focus of the assignment was on creating an app that works with two non-optimal [legacy APIs](http://bad-api-assignment.reaktor.com/).
-I was also interested in learning to use a React component library and decided to build my project using the React Bootstrap front-end framework.
+Beyond working with the API, I was also interested in learning to use a React component library and decided to build my project using the React Bootstrap front-end framework.
 As an extra feature, I implemented a React Bootstrap based pagination that works together with the React router.

 ## Built with